basic_structures¶

 check_func – This is the first function used to check inputs.
 If

-will be used to check both inputs to the generated function.
-This may have varargs used, but should only do so ifcheck_func
+check_funcwill be used to check both inputs to the generated function.
+This may have varargs used, but should only do so ifcheck_funcaccepts them.

 - Returns: